shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 But from my experience, I see a vast majority whose hearts are still in science, but who may just not figure out the concrete steps needed to experience high quality science and research.
 This webpage will likely be of use to them.

-**NOTE - The spirit of this document is not really to serve as a collection of resources for you to figure out how to crack the admissions process of universities in the US for MS/PhD programs.
+**NOTE - The spirit of this document is not really to serve as a collection of resources that will help you figure out how to crack the admissions process of universities in the US for MS/PhD programs.
 Rather, please use it as means to discover what you are truly interested in.
 You don't have to follow a template of doing X research projects, having Y publications, and collecting Z letters from the best profs out there for you to have a great grad school application.
 Rather, it is _infinitely_ more important in my opinion to develop a concrete sense for what it takes to do research.
-In that process, you'll hopefully find a domain you're excited by which you would want to explore further through grad school/a research-oriented job.
+In that process, you'll hopefully find a domain which excites you, and which you would want to explore further in a grad school or a research-oriented job.
 Once you get to this stage of self-awareness, you will find youself organically having all the ingridients necessary for a successful grad school application.**

 I cover the following topics.